 This well-used and well-loved indoor soft play centre has been a favourite with the kids for years, and we can see why.
 The super high slide and double storey climbing gym at Amazonia are an adrenaline rush the kids will go back for over and over again!
 The in-house cafe and game rooms also make this centre a winner.

 1 Kim Seng Promenade, Great World City Mall #03-08, Singapore 237994

 Blue House Infant & Toddler Atelier at UE square

-This Reggio Emilia inspired centre runs programs for kids aged six-36 months, but also has generous parent accompanied drop-in sessions on the weekends.
+Blue House Atelier is a Reggio Emilia inspired centre with programs for kids aged six-36 months, but also has generous parent accompanied drop-in sessions on the weekends.

 EtonHouse (Robertson Walk)